Thursday, October 16, 2025

 "There is nothing to fear, but fear itself."

 John F. Kennedy was the youngest president to be elected in the United States.
 We learn that he was able to defeat Richard Nixon and was able to fight for conservative values while being a democrat.
-We learn that he was able to fight against socialism and communism, have the vision to send a man to space, and described the importance of conservatism.
+We learn that he was able to fight against socialism and communism, have the vision to send a man to space, have the idea of creating health insurance for senior citizens, fight against racial segregation in public places, and described the importance of conservatism.

 We learn that John F. Kennedy was an individual that was a devout Catholic.
 We learn that John F. Kennedy had chosen to fight against tyranny in his presidency being able to fight against the socialists and communists.
 We learn that socialism and communism attempted to stifle and prevent individuals from understanding the importance of practicing responsibility along with autonomy, liberty, and freedom.
 We know that John F. Kennedy had decided to fight against Cuba and against communism in the 1960s.
 While John F. Kennedy was fighting against tyranny, he was also fighting against poverty and helped the civil rights movement.